We provide expert advice, practical support and campaign for single parents

 Phone: 0800 988 0988

-Details: Information and advice on a wide range of issues including benefits and tax credits.
-Check your telephone directory for your local bureau or find details on the website.
+Details: Information and advice on a wide range of issues including benefits, employment, debt, housing and consumer rights.

 Organisation: Contact a Family

-Details: Online support for parents and carers of disabled children.
+Details: Support for parents and carers of disabled children.

 Details: A website for fathers including information on relationships, child development, becoming a dad, getting legal advice, making contact with your child and parenting.
 Discussion area where fathers can share ideas, find information and discuss parenting issues.